Towaiji/AthanApp/EmanFinder/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Mosque Locator

+The mosque locator screen lists nearby mosques based on your current location.
+Use the radius buttons to change search distance.
+Tap the map icon to switch between a list and a map view with markers.
+Selecting a mosque opens navigation in Google Maps.

 ## Get a fresh project

 When you're ready, run: